BND Hamburger Icon

 Stress isn’t an individual problem; employee stress can affect a company’s bottom line.

-“Stress can damage one’s disposition, preventing them from being at their best when at work,” said Dominic Harper, founder of Debt Bombshell.
-“When an employee isn’t able to show their best self, their productivity levels tend to drop, and when such happens, their [motivation] to do and finish tasks drops as well.”
+“Stress can damage [an employee’s] disposition, preventing them from being at their best when at work,” Harper cautioned.
+“When an employee isn’t able to show their best self, their productivity levels tend to drop and when such happens, their [motivation] to do and finish tasks drops as well.”

 Here’s a look at some of the repercussions of stress in the workplace: